 Unlike getting your hair highlighted or a massage, lip augmentation is a medical procedure and can have long-lasting issues if done incorrectly.
 The goal of course, is a natural result that highlights your beauty.

 Time and gravity take their toll on all parts of our bodies.
 For our lips, we naturally lose collagen and dermal elasticity.

 As a result, our lips thin, shorten, and fold into our mouths.
 Our cupids bow is no longer as prominent and we lose the appearance of a full lip.

-The goal of a lip filler or surgical procedure is to reshape the lips and replace lost collagen and hyaluronic acid.
+The goal of a lip filler in New Jersey, or other surgical procedure, is to reshape the lips and replace lost collagen and hyaluronic acid.

 There are different ways to augment lips.
 Dermal fillers are currently the most popular way, as the procedure is minimally invasive with little discomfort and downtime.
 These hyaluronic acid fillers are temporary and resorbed by your body over time.

 For women who want a more permanent look, fat may be suctioned from an area of the body and injected into the lips in a small surgical procedure.A post shared by Alexis L. Parcells MD (@alexisparcellsmd)

 And to reshape your lips, a lip lift or bullhorn lift is a great surgical option.